 Personally, having the Code of Conduct made me so grateful during my semesters with ILP.
 Among other things, it helped my group become more unified as we were all living the same way and doing the same things.

 Do I have to be a member of the Church of Jesus Christ to volunteer with ILP?

 ILP is not affiliated with The Church and you do not have to be a member of that church (or any church) to volunteer abroad with ILP.

 You might find that a high percentage of your group is religious.
 If you want to attend Latter Day Saint church services on Sundays while you live abroad, it's very common that you'll have someone else (or several people) in your group who want to go with you, but like I said there could also be a wide range of people with different religious practices and views.

 The people in my past ILP groups have been some of the very best parts about my semesters abroad with ILP!
 You are not required to go to church, even if half of your group is going each Sunday.

 If you choose to go to church ...

 If you are a member of another religion and want to see if there's a church nearby for you to attend, let us know.
-We already have information set up for attending an LDS church because volunteers choose to go each semester, but we are in touch with locals in the area who can let us know if there are other churches you can attend as well.
+We already have information set up for attending a church of this faith (the church of Jesus Christ of Latter-Day Saints) because volunteers choose to go each semester, but we are in touch with locals in the area who can let us know if there are other churches you can attend as well.

 Every ILP group has Saturdays and Sundays off and many choose to attend a ward/branch/church of their choosing, but it's absolutely not a requirement.
 We do believe that it could enhance your experience if you're interested in that and want to support you in finding out where to go.